-Additionally, for most trans persons who have transitioned and are transitioning later in life — let’s say after the age of 30 — dealing with secondary sexual characteristics is not only time consuming, it is also extremely expensive.
+Additionally, for most trans persons who have transitioned and are transitioning later in life — let’s say after the age of 30 — dealing with secondary sexual characteristics is not only time-consuming but also extremely expensive.
 For many trans persons, it means having to deal with physical and emotional discomfort on a daily basis.

 In 1999, at the former Gender Clinic at Vancouver General Hospital, I was diagnosed with gender dysphoria and was offered assistance to transition medically and surgically.
-However, it took me almost nine years to act on the recommended treatment.
+However, I took almost nine years to act on the recommended treatment.

 While it seemed as if my marriage and my freelance graphic-design business were going to survive my transition, my wife asked for a divorce in 2011 and my business gradually dried up.
 Lamentably, I now find myself severely underemployed; I’m back to living with my 91-year-old mother.

-It was in recent conversations with two of my ex-clients that my worst fears were confirmed — transitioning was the equivalent of committing career suicide.
+In recent conversations with two of my ex-clients, my worst fears were confirmed — transitioning was the equivalent of committing career suicide.

-Though Vancouver’s progressive social scene offers one of the safest places for trans persons to transition, the sad truth is that when it comes to employment and business, things are seen through a much narrower lens.
+Though Vancouver’s progressive social scene offers one of the safest places for trans persons to transition, the sad truth is that things are seen through a much narrower lens when it comes to employment and business.
 Employers and clients worry about the optics of associating or working with a trans person.
-There is the fear that they will drive business away or make co-workers, clients and customers feel uncomfortable.
+There is the fear that they will drive business away or make co-workers, clients, and customers feel uncomfortable.

 If you are a business owner or a recruiter and have a choice between two persons with equal credentials, but one is trans, chances are you will go with the cisgender person.
 Why risk impacting the bottom line by hiring the trans person?
 This, sadly, is why so many trans persons continue to be unemployed and underemployed.

-North Vancouver counsellor Elizabeth Cooke’s company Inclusivity — which helps businesses, non-profit groups and governments accommodate transgender people — is a much-needed service.
-But I suggest it will be a long time before trans persons are truly included and allowed to be integrated into society’s fabric.
+North Vancouver counselor Elizabeth Cooke’s company Inclusivity — which helps businesses, non-profit groups, and governments accommodate transgender people — is a much-needed service.
+But I suggest it will be long before trans persons are truly included and allowed to be integrated into society’s fabric.
 Too many people, while giving intellectual ascent to what it means to be trans, still are not comfortable with “men in women’s clothing,” the default perception, never mind the reductionistic and ignorant restroom debate.

 The editorial pages editor is Gordon Clark, who can be reached at email@example.com.
 Letters to the editor can be sent to firstname.lastname@example.org.